Conengmo/battle_map_tv/README.md

 - Works natively on Linux, macOS and Windows.
 - Doesn't use a browser.
 - Works offline, no subscription or anything, fully open source.
+- Two windows:
+  - one on the TV with your map and grid on it
+  - one on your GM laptop with controls
 - Import local image files to display on the tv.
 - Scale, pan and rotate the image.
 - Store the physical size of your screen to enable grid and autoscaling.